 E. To help schools buy stationeries without going to the market

 These are the few common objectives.
-Like I said earlier the objectives may differ so you can either subtract from this list above or add to it.
+As I explained earlier the objectives may differ so you can either subtract from this list above or add to it.

 How to Start Stationery Business in Nigeria

-Here are steps on how to start stationery business in Nigeria.
+Here are steps on how to start a stationery business in Nigeria.

 1. Get the Required Capital

-B. How much you’re going to use in buying shelves, other furniture, and like electronics fans and light bulbs in the shop.
+B. How much you’re going to use to buy shelves, other furniture, and like electronics fans and light bulbs in the shop?

-D. How much you’ll pay for logistics – the workers that will move furniture and install them in the right places in your shop also workers that will move goods to your shop.
+D. How much you pay for logistics – the workers that will move furniture and install them in the right places in your shop also workers that will move goods to your shop?

 2. Register your Stationery Business